RavenSystem/MyWindowsNotes/README.md

     - Folder: `C:\Program Files (x86)\Steam\`
     - Add any other folders that contain software that needs the full power of the system.

-## Disable system components from running in the background
-- Open Settings -> System -> System components.
-- For each of the components, click the 3 dots icon `···` on the right -> Advanced options.
-  - Set the Background component permissions option to Never.

 ## Disable some visual options
 - Open Settings -> System -> Advanced system settings.
 - Under Performance, click Settings.